By: Blake Levesque, Client Solutions Advisor

 When I first started spending time in shops, one of the first things I noticed was the noise – and not just how loud a shop can be, but the mental load each person has trying to keep all their tasks straight.
 The activity "noise" alone can be overwhelming: a tow truck dropping off a car, a customer dropping in for an estimate, a parts delivery, and a sublet vendor can all be buzzing around at the same time.

 You need something that can cut through the noise and help your team focus on their specific tasks at hand.
 This is the power of the production board.
-One place that visually represents the production schedule of your shop that updates easily and helps your team visualize the flow of vehicles.
+One place that visually can represent the production schedule of your shop that updates easily and helps your team visualize the flow of vehicles.

 The beauty of this visual board is that it also can be used in lots of places.
 A technician may have it on their workstation to see what to work on next, the production manager may have it on a recently-dusted-off tablet to update production phases in real-time, and the whole shop can see what's going on from a board on a shared big screen.